American Harp Foundation logo

 Kristina Finch — Principal harpist for the Miami Symphony Orchestra and Florida Lakes Symphony Orchestra, performs with the Kontra Duo and the Jewel Tones, and runs the Miami Harp Academy

-Elizabeth Huntley — Principal harpist with the Glens Falls Symphony, editor of The American Harp Journal
+Elizabeth Huntley — Principal harpist with the Glens Falls Symphony, former editor of The American Harp Journal

 Paula Page — Principal Harp (ret.)
 Houston Symphony, Associate Professor of Harp, Shepherd School of Music, Rice University